Policy-Based Routing

 (README at GitHub/README at jsDelivr) and VPN Policy Routing

 (README at GitHub/README at jsDelivr) services.
-For information on transition from vpn-policy-routing

 - Any policy can target either WAN or a VPN tunnel interface.